MakeAWishFoundation/SM-Integration-Tests/Carthage/Prototyping/Carthage/Checkouts/SwiftyMocky/README.md

 <a name="mock-annotate"></a>

-## 1.Marking protocols to be mocked
+## 1. Marking protocols to be mocked

 Create 'dummy' protocol somewhere in your project, like: `protocol AutoMockable { }`